Quantum field theoretical structure of electrical conductivity of cold and dense fermionic matter in the presence of a magnetic field: NUMERICAL RESULTS AND DISCUSSIONS

 Next in Figs.~\ref{fig.sigma.per}(a)-(d), we have shown the variation of $\sigma^{\perp}/(\tau_c\mu^2)$ as a function of $eB$ and $\mu$ respectively.
 Unlike to the CM expression of $\sigma^{\parallel}/(\tau_c\mu^2)$, its perpendicular component has additional $\mu$ and $eB$ dependence due to the factor $1\Big/\SB{1+\FB{\frac{\tau_ceB}{\mu}}^2}$ in Eqs.~\eqref{RTA} and \eqref{tauc-eff}.
 The factor for small values of $eB$ and large values of $\mu$ become close to one.
 In Fig.~\ref{fig.sigma.per}(c) and (d), horizontal black solid line indicates CM curve at $eB=0$ and red solid line is perpendicular component of CM curves for two different values of $eB$.
 They are merging at high $\mu$ but the perpendicular component is suppressed from horizontal line due to the factor.
 When we generate their QM (dash line) and QFT (dotted line) curves by using Eqs.~\eqref{qm-perp} and \eqref{eq.sigma.perp.3}, we get oscillatory pattern for both cases.
 Unlike to parallel component case, the quantitative values of QM and QFT expressions for parallel conductivity are different, which can be understood either by comparing Eqs.~\eqref{qm-perp} and \eqref{eq.sigma.perp.3} or by minutely noticing QM (dash line) and QFT (dotted line) curves in Figs.~\ref{fig.sigma.per}(c) and (d).
 This difference is one of the new finding with respect to earlier Ref.\cite{Dey:2021fbo}, where QM estimations are presented.
 And also, we are probably first time revealing this new QFT curve in dense sector, whose difference from QM curve is probably connected with a rich field theoretical effect.
 The peaks are due to the divergent term $\frac{1}{\sqrt{\mu^2 - m^2 -2l_\text{max}B}}$ in the expression of $\sigma^\text{QM}_{\perp}$ and $\sigma^\text{QFT}_{\perp}$.
 These oscillatory with peak pattern will be faded as we transit from quantum domain (low $\mu$ and high $eB$) to classical domain (high $\mu$ and low $eB$).
 The merging of CM, QM and QFT curves at high $\mu$ in Fig.~\ref{fig.sigma.per}(c), (d) and low $eB$ in Fig.~\ref{fig.sigma.per}(a), (b) is disclosing that fact.

-At low $\mu$, the QM and QFT values of perpendicular component can be zero, which is connected with the LLL approximation.
+At low $\mu$, the QM and QFT values of perpendicular component can be zero, which is connected with the Lowest Landau Level (LLL) approximation.
 Interestingly, LLL approximation of parallel component will give us non-zero values:

 but perpendicular component in LLL approximation become zero, $\sigma_{\perp}^\text{LLL}=0$.
 In this extreme low $\mu$ with $\mu^2\leq 2eB$ or high $eB$ with $eB\geq \mu^2/2$, which might be considered as extreme quantum domain, there will be no conduction in the perpendicular/transverse direction.
-It means that 3D anisotrpic conduction picture will be transformed to 1D picture with extreme anisotrpic conduction.
+It means that 3D anisotropic conduction picture will be transformed to 1D picture with extreme anisotropic conduction.
 We may find a particular domain, where quark core in NS can reach this LLL or 1D picture.